 Can I adapt the Pomodoro Technique?

 If you notice that other time intervals work better for you, you can adapt the method to your individual needs.
-Make sure to include enough breaks in your working time.
+Just make sure to include enough breaks in your working time.

 This article was published in August 2025 and last updated in November 2024.